 Please feel free to contact us if you are conducing research relating to the nineteenth century United States, the Caribbean, or South America, as well as the history of photography, or other subject areas relating to early photographic materials.
 We cannot guarantee access to materials in all cases, and final determinations for access are made by the Division curator in consultation with the researcher.

-weekly series from NYPL's Center for Research in the Humanities, Doc Chat pairs an NYPL curator or specialist and a scholar to discuss evocative digitized items from the Library's collections.
-In Episode Fifty-Two, Dalila Scruggs, Curator of the Schomburg Center's Photographs and Prints Division, spoke with literary scholar Travis M. Foster about a daguerreotype of two unidentified white men by African American photographer, abolitionist, and businessman Augustus Washington.
+A weekly series from NYPL's Center for Research in the Humanities, Doc Chat pairs an NYPL curator or specialist and a scholar to discuss evocative digitized items from the Library's collections.
+In Episode Fifty-Two, Dalila Scruggs, then Curator of the Schomburg Center's Photographs and Prints Division, spoke with literary scholar Travis M. Foster about a daguerreotype of two unidentified white men by African American photographer, abolitionist, and businessman Augustus Washington.
 Scruggs and Foster discussed Washington's studio practice and examined the gender dynamics behind the tender intimacy exhibited by the men in this 150-year-old photograph.